Theater Arts Department

 Her extracurricular activities include jogging, and writing.
 She has published several short stories, poems and had several plays produced in the Bay Area.

 He is a Bay Area actor and director.
 His credits include California and San Francisco Shakespeare Festivals, Magic Theatre and TheatreWorks, among many others.
+He is Artistic Director of the California Revels.

 Mr. Parr is former Artistic Director, Eureka Theatre, Board Treasurer, Centralworks Theatre Company.
 He is also General Partner in Videosyncracy Productions and has produced documentaries in Nepal and Africa.
 10 year Resident Director for the California Revels.
 He founded the City Summer Opera program at CCSF.